esports-manager/esports-manager/CONTRIBUTING.md

 ## Submitting code

 The most traditional way to contribute is to submit new code. **eSports Manager** is a GPLv3 licensed project, read the [LICENSE.md](LICENSE.md) before submitting your code.
-Your code must be GPLv3 compliant, which means you understand that any code submitted here is 100% original and must not depend on patents or copyrighted third-party content.
+Your code must be GPLv3 compliant, which means you understand that any code submitted here is original or also GPL-compliant, and must not depend on patents or copyrighted third-party content.
 Your code is subject to a free and open source license that will be available to the entire open source community.

-Once you understand that concept, you're welcome to write new code.
+Once you understand that concept, you're welcome to submit new code.

 ### Understanding the code